rva15/Youtube_data_analysis/README.md

 ## Installation
 The entire dataset can be downloaded from the kaggle website : 'https://www.kaggle.com/datasnaek/youtube-new/data'.
 It is divided into 5 csv files by region (USA, Great Britain, Germany, Canada and France) with up to 200 listed trending videos per day.
-Download the files into the same directory that you will fork this notebook in, and run.
+Download the files into the same directory that you will clone this notebook in, and run.

 ## Some visualizations
 Correlations between four properties of a trending video